 Developmental Research Project Program

-Up to FOUR new Awards will be made: TWO to Faculty at Predominantly Undergraduate Institutions (PUIs) and TWO to faculty from MUSC and Clemson University.
-DRP Awards support independent research and mentored career development of each Target Faculty SC INBRE Target Faculty will utilize SC INBRE support to establish their independent research programs and, in the process, provide research training to students and/or postdoctoral fellows in the Biomedical Sciences.
+Up to 11 new awards will be given.
+DRP awards support independent research and mentored career development of each recipient.
+SC INBRE DRP faculty will utilize SC INBRE support to establish their independent research programs and, in the process, provide research training to students and/or postdoctoral fellows in the Biomedical Sciences.

 Award amounts and number of anticipated awards: